execas/execas.github.io/_posts/2018-08-13-setting-up-a-shared-directory-on-linux.md

 ```

-Now all files are created with the same group owner as the shared dir, and new directories will inherit the SGID bit:
+Now all files and subdirectories are created with the same group owner as the shared dir, and new directories will inherit the SGID bit:

 ```bash
 # su henry